gpat22/gpat22/README.md

 - 👋 Hi, I’m @gpat22
 - 👀 I’m interested in Python Full Stack and Web Development
-- 🌱 I’m currently persuing computer engineering
+- 🌱 BE computer engineere
 - 📫 How to reach me by gayatripatkar22@gmail.com

 <!---